YottaDB/YDBDoc/MultiLangProgGuide/programmingnotes.rst

    - The following are canonical numbers: "-.1", ".3", ".99999999999999999999".
    - The following are not canonical numbers "+.1" (starts with "+"), "0.3" (first digit is "0"), ".999999999999999999990" (last digit is "0"), ".999999999999999999999" (more than 18 significant digits).

-#.
-Any of the above two forms followed by "E" (upper case only) followed by a canonical integer in the range -43 to 47 such that the magnitude of the resulting number is between 1E-43 through .1E47.

 Checking whether the string :code:`'\0'` follows a value in subscript collation order determines whether the value is a canonical string.
 In M code, if :code:`x` is the value, this would be written :code:`$zlength(x)&($char(0)]]x)` (see `String Relational Operators <../ProgrammersGuide/langfeat.html#string-relational-operators>`_).